Samsung/tizen-docs/docs/application/native/guides/text-input/autofill-service.md

     }
     ```

-## Receiving the request of saving autofill data
+## Saving autofill data

-To receive the request of saving autofill data:
+To receive the request of saving Autofill data, create the callback function using the `void _commit_received_cb()` function.

-1. Create the callback function to receive the request of saving autofill data:
+1. To receive the request of saving Autofill data, create the callback function using the `void _commit_received_cb()` function.

     ```c
     static void _commit_received_cb(int context_id, autofill_save_view_info_h vi_h, void *user_data)